johnson86tw/simple-tornado/README.md

 # Simple Tornado
 This is a simple version of [Tornado Cash](https://tornado.cash/) which is a private transactions solution based on zkSNARKs.
-The project rewrites from [tornado-core](https://github.com/tornadocash/tornado-core), and it's suitable for a beginner to learn development of applications with Zero Knowledge Proof.
+The project rewrites from [tornado-core](https://github.com/tornadocash/tornado-core), and it's suitable for a beginner to learn development of applications with Zero Knowledge Proofs.

 ## Tech Stack
 - circom 0.5.45